benjamin-asdf/clj-push3-play/Readme.md

 Another Clojure implementation of the [push3](https://faculty.hampshire.edu/lspector/push3-description.html) programing language.

-Push is a simple, stack based langauge designed as the program domain for program synthesis tasks.
+Push is a simple, stack based langauge designed as the target domain for program synthesis tasks.

 # Clojush